yellowdog/python-examples/README.md

 For example, to obtain the JSON schema for creating a Compute Source Template, take a look at the REST API call for adding a new Compute Source template: https://docs.yellowdog.co/api/?urls.primaryName=Compute%20API#/Compute/addComputeSourceTemplate.
 This will display an **Example Value**, and an adjacent tab will show the **Schema**.

 When using the `yd-create` and `yd-remove` commands, note that an additional property `resource` must be supplied, to identify the type of resource being specified.
+The `"resource"` property can take the following values:

+- `"Keyring"`
+- `"Credential"`
+- `"ComputeSourceTemplate"`
+- `"ComputeRequirementTemplate"`
+- `"MachineImageFamily"`
+- `"NamespaceStorageConfiguration"`
+- `"ConfiguredWorkerPool"`

 To generate example JSON specifications from resources already included in the platform, the `yd-list` command can be used with the `--details` option, and select the resources for which details are required.
 E.g.: